moorepants/dissertation/_sources/davisbicycle.txt

 to measure the angular orientation, angular rate and angular accelerations of both the rear frame and the front frame.
-Sensors that allow direct, independent and accurate measurements of each are ideal, to avoid having to estimate measurements through differentiation, integration or state estimators.
-The two bodies share many of the kinematic measurements due to them being connected by a revolute joint.
-Table :ref:`tabKinematicSensors` gives general ranges of bicycle kinematic motions from my previously collected data.
+Sensors that allow direct, independent and accurate measurements of each are ideal, to avoid having to estimate measurements through differentiation, integration, or state estimators.
+The two bodies share many of the kinematic measurements due to them being connected by a revolute joint. :ref:`Table 1 <tabKinematicSensors>` gives general ranges of bicycle kinematic motions from my previously collected data.

 .. _tabKinematicSensors:

+.. tabularcolumns:: LLLL

 .. list-table:: Table of maximal measured values found in all experimental data taken in Chapter :ref:`motioncapture`.
 The ranges were determined from 75